edkrueger/eco395m-2022-fall/syllabus.md

 * Midterm Group Project (30%)
 * Final Group Project (40%)

-I will use plus/minus grade categories when assigning final grades (i.e. A, A-, B+, B, B-,...
-F).
+Final grades will be determined on the basis of the following rubric.

+Please note: to ensure fairness, all numbers are absolute, and will not be rounded up or down at any stage.
+Thus a B- will be inclusive of all scores of 80.000 through 83.999.
+A = 94-100 A- = 90-93 B+ = 87-89 B = 84-86 B- = 80-83 C+ = 77-79 C = 74-76 C- = 70-73 D+ = 67-69 D = 64-66 D- = 60-63 F = 0-60.

 Grades will be _not_ be curved.
 Please do not ask me about extra credit or extra work to improve your grade.
 None will be given.

 ### Participation